In honor of June being National LGBT Pride Month, we’re breaking down filing tips for same-sex couples.

 A married couple may want to file as married filing separately in order to segregate the income of one of them, or if they don’t agree about how tax refunds should be shared or who should pay any additional taxes due.

 Don’t worry about knowing any of these tax laws.
-TurboTax is up to date on tax laws and will get you the tax deductions and credits you are eligible for based on your answers to simple questions.
+TurboTax is up to date and will help you get the tax deductions and credits you are eligible for based on your answers to simple questions.
 You can also use TurboTax TaxCaster to estimate whether your tax situation will be better filing married filing separately or married filing jointly.
+You can also use TurboTax TaxCaster to get a side by side comparison of your 2017 and 2018 taxes and see how the new tax reform law impacts you.